opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param copyData: When it is false (default value), no data is copied and only the new header is created.
 In this case, the original array should not be deallocated while the new matrix header is used.
 If the parameter is true, all the data is copied and you may deallocate the original array right after the conversion.

-    :param allowND: When it is true (default value),  ``CvMatND``  is converted to  ``Mat`` , if it is possible (for example, when the data is contiguous).
+    :param allowND: When it is true (default value), ``CvMatND`` is converted to 2-dimensional ``Mat``, if it is possible (see the discussion below).
 If it is not possible, or when the parameter is false, the function will report an error.

     :param coiMode: The parameter specifies how the IplImage COI (when set) is handled.

         *  If  ``coiMode=0`` , the function reports an error if COI is set.

         *  If  ``coiMode=1`` , the function never reports an error.
 Instead, it returns the header to the whole original image and you will have to check and process COI manually.
-See  :func:`extractImageCOI` .
+See  :cpp:func:`extractImageCOI` .

-The function ``cvarrToMat`` converts ``CvMat``, ``IplImage`` , or ``CvMatND`` header to :func:`Mat` header, and optionally duplicates the underlying data.
+The function ``cvarrToMat`` converts ``CvMat``, ``IplImage`` , or ``CvMatND`` header to :cpp:func:`Mat` header, and optionally duplicates the underlying data.
 The constructed header is returned by the function.

 When ``copyData=false`` , the conversion is done really fast (in O(1) time) and the newly created matrix header will have ``refcount=0`` , which means that no reference counting is done for the matrix data.
 In this case, you have to preserve the data until the new header is destructed.
 Otherwise, when ``copyData=true`` , the new buffer is allocated and managed as if you created a new matrix from scratch and copied the data there.
-That is, ``cvarrToMat(src, true) :math:`\sim` cvarrToMat(src, false).clone()`` (assuming that COI is not set).
+That is, ``cvarrToMat(src, true)`` is equivalent to ``cvarrToMat(src, false).clone()`` (assuming that COI is not set).
 The function provides a uniform way of supporting
 ``CvArr`` paradigm in the code that is migrated to use new-style data structures internally.
-The reverse transformation, from :func:`Mat` to
+The reverse transformation, from :cpp:func:`Mat` to
 ``CvMat`` or
 ``IplImage`` can be done by a simple assignment: ::